galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 >    ![Datasets appearing in the history](../../images/101_39.png)
 {: .hands_on}

-> ### {% icon comment %} Comment
+> ### {% icon comment %} Unhiding hidden datasets
 > Because most intermediate steps of the workflow were hidden, once it is finished you will only see the final two datasets.
-If we want to view the intermediate files after all, we can unhide all hidden datasets by clicking on "hidden", just below the history name, or by selecting `Unhide Hidden Datasets` from the {% icon galaxy-gear %} history options menu.
+If we want to view the intermediate files after all, you can click the "## hidden" just below the history's name:
 {: .comment}

 > ### {% icon question %} Questions